Mosms/Mosms.github.io/index.md

 ---

-I'm Bo Fu from Nanjing University, now I's major in Computer Science.
+I'm Bo Fu from Nanjing University, now I'm major in Computer Science.

 ---

-+ Now this page is not frequently used, but future I'll do more things there.
++ Now this page is not frequently used, but future I'll do more things here.